 Georgia Crisis and Access Line – Georgia offers a statewide toll-free call center for consumers to access services.
 The call center operates 24/7 and has the capacity to screen and assess callers for intensity of service response.
 Individuals in need of services should contact the Georgia Crisis and Access Line at 1-800-715-4225.
 This resource can also be accessed via the MyGCAL app for Apple and Android smartphones.

-National Suicide Prevention Lifeline – If you or someone you know is thinking about suicide and need emotional support or resources, the Lifeline network is available across the U.S. They provide 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones and best practices for professionals at 1-800-273-TALK (8255).
+988 Suicide & Crisis Lifeline – If you or someone you know is thinking about suicide and need emotional support or resources, the 988 Suicide & Crisis Lifeline is accessible by calling or texting 988 or chatting at 988Lifeline.org.
+They provide 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones and best practices for professionals.

 Crisis Text Line – Crisis Text Line serves anyone, in any type of crisis, providing access to free, 24/7 support and information via a medium people already use and trust: text.
 Text HOME to 741741 and a live, trained Crisis Counselor receives the text and responds, all from a secure online platform.
 The goal of any conversation is to get individuals in need to a calm, safe place.

 The Trevor Project – A national 24-hour, toll-free confidential suicide hotline for LGBTQ youth.
 Individuals in need of immediate support can call the TrevorLifeline at 1-866-488-7386 or go online and select TrevorChat to connect with a counselor.